Hackers can tap USB devices in new attacks, researcher warns

 Nohl said his firm has performed attacks by writing malicious code onto USB control chips used in thumb drives and smartphones.
 Once the USB device is attached to a computer, the malicious software can log keystrokes, spy on communications and destroy data, he said.

-Computers do not detect the infections when tainted devices are inserted because anti-virus programs are only designed to scan for software written onto memory and do not scan the "firmware" that controls the functioning of those devices, he said.
+Computers do not detect the infections when tainted devices are inserted into a PC because anti-virus programs are only designed to scan for software written onto memory and do not scan the "firmware" that controls the functioning of those devices, he said.

 An NSA spokeswoman declined to comment.

-SR Labs tested the technique by infecting controller chips made by major Taiwanese manufacturer, Phison Electronics Corp, and placing them in USB memory drives and smartphones running Google Inc's Android operating system.
+SR Labs tested the technique by infecting controller chips made by major manufacturer Taiwan's Phison Electronics Corp , and placing them into USB memory drives and smartphones running Google Inc's Android operating system.

-Alex Chiu, an attorney with Phison, told Reuters via email that Nohl had contacted the company about his research in May.

-"Mr. Nohl did not offer detailed analysis together with work product to prove his finding," Chiu said.
-"Phison does not have ground to comment (on) his allegation."

 Similar chips are made by Silicon Motion Technology Corp and Alcor Micro Corp.
 Nohl said his firm did not test devices with chips from those manufacturers.

-Nohl believed hackers would have a "high chance" of corrupting other kinds of controller chips besides those made by Phison, because their manufacturers are not required to secure software.
+Nohl said he believes hackers would have a "high chance" of corrupting other kinds of controller chips besides those made by Phison, because their manufacturers are not required to secure software.
 He said those chips, once infected, could be used to infect mice, keyboards and other devices that connect via USB.

 "The sky is the limit.
 You can do anything at all," he said.

-Once a computer is infected, it could be programmed to infect all USB devices that are subsequently attached to it, which would then corrupt machines that they contact.
+Once a computer is infected, it could be programmed to infect all USB devices that are subsequently attached to that PC, which would then corrupt machines that they contact.

 "Now all of your USB devices are infected.
 It becomes self-propagating and extremely persistent," Nohl said.
 "You can never remove it."

-Christof Paar, a professor of electrical engineering at Germany's University of Bochum who reviewed the findings, said he believed the new research would prompt others to take a closer look at USB technology, and potentially lead to the discovery of more bugs.
-He urged manufacturers to improve protection of their chips to thwart attacks.
+Christof Paar, a professor of electrical engineering at Germany's University of Bochum who reviewed the findings, said he believes the new research will prompt others to take a closer look at USB technology, and potentially lead to the discovery of more bugs.
+He called on manufacturers to move to better protect their chips to thwart any attacks.